 As a friend of mine asked me this, I realized that a lot of other Windows users also encounter this issue.
 In a nutshell, the error occurs when Windows detects a problem with its hard disk.
 Alternatively, there could be a problem with reading the disk as well.
 When a disk read error occurs, we get a prompt like this – asking us to restart the system.
 Sadly, even after restarting it, users encounter the same "disk read error occurred" prompt.

 Although a disk read error occurred is more common in Windows 7 and 10, it can happen in other Windows versions too.
-You can look for the following symptoms to detect it beforehand.
+You can look for the following symptoms to detect them beforehand.

 This is one of the major reasons for getting a disk read error on Windows.
 Chances are that the system's hard drive might be damaged, corrupted, or have a bad sector.
 Therefore, Windows is not able to read the stored content from the drive.